The campaign

 Government action

 An important aspect of tackling single-use plastic waste is innovation in more sustainable products and processes.
-We need significant investment in alternatives to single-use plastic, and in the technology to recycle and upcycle products, creating a circular economy where resources are not lost.
+We need significant investment in alternatives to single-use plastic, and in the technology to reuse and recycle products, creating a circular economy where resources are not lost.
 This needs to happen on a much larger scale, and at the same time, we need investment in the plastic recycling industry in the UK to develop the capacity of the domestic recycling market and stimulate market demand for these materials.

 Why target avoidable single-use plastic?